lokingdav/jodi/README.md

-# stir-shaken-oob
+# oobshaken
-Stir/Shaken Out-of-Band Paper implementation
+Implementation of the Out-of-Band paper